Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp/README.md

 > [!NOTE]
 >developers using the [Azure China Environment](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-national-cloud), MUST use <your-tenant-name>.b2clogin.cn) authority, instead of `login.chinacloudapi.cn`.
 >
-> In order to use <your-tenant-name>.b2clogin.*, you will need to `setValidateAuthority(false)`.
-Learn more about using [b2clogin](https://docs.microsoft.com/en-us/azure/active-directory-b2c/b2clogin).
+> In order to use <your-tenant-name>.b2clogin.*, you will need to configure you application and set `validateAuthority: false`.
+Learn more about using [b2clogin](https://docs.microsoft.com/en-us/azure/active-directory-b2c/b2clogin#set-the-validateauthority-property).

 Lastly, to run your Node.js Web API, run the following command from your shell or command line